Oeur Sokuntevy: Exhibitions and paintings

-2007

-Sokuntevy's first exhibition was at the java café in Phon Penh titled Ancient Spirits.
+Sokuntevy's first exhibition was in 2007 at the Java Café in Phnom Penh, entitled Ancient Spirits.
 On paper soaked in coffee, Oeur tried to "repair the past" by using torn pieces from old temple paintings and using glue to stick them together.
-Magical diagrams as well as texts with flowers, straw and other natural materials.
-The exhibition looked at the past while considering the future.

-2010

-In 2010, at the institute Francaise, Sokuntevy displayed her second exhibition called Love to Death.
-In this exhibition, Oeur challenged social norms in relation to love from the perspective of women.
-This exhibition showcased the different levels of desire, love and hate whilst giving the women and emboldening stance which contradicts the expectations of Asian culture.
+In 2010, at the Institute Francaise, Sokuntevy displayed her second exhibition called Love to Death, challenging social norms in relation to love from the perspective of women.
+A year later in 2011, another exhibition, titled "Love, Death, and Dream", at utterly art, the main medium used is acrylic on paper.

-2011

-A year later in 2011, another exhibition this time titled Love, Death, and Dream at utterly art, the main medium used is acrylic on paper.
 In this exhibition, superstitions and traditions of Cambodia were explored through her subconscious.
 Images of animals were constantly used which represent Cambodia's deep relation with nature, belief in the reincarnation, and the zodiac sign.

-2012

 Sokuntevy returned to Java gallery with a new exhibition named Ping Vey in 2012.
 The main character in this series was a pig (a reference to the zodiac signs) and the main representation is a psychological terrain.
 The fluctuations experienced by the character are emotional ones such as dreams, fears, and longing and are represented in scenes through symbolism and references.
 Sokuntevy explained the exploration of psychological terrain as "a shift that is not restricted by gender and can resonate with many stages in life.
 The same year, Oeur creates a second exhibition titled fantasies.
 Through heavy surrealism, a women's psyche was explored through the painting.
 The exhibition was a culmination of the fears, desire and wishes of females as well as a personal narrative that extended to a wider one.
 In this exhibition paintings included a woman offering her husband for sale, a woman enhancing her lips and breasts, and a woman caught in the nightmare of raising a sick child.
 Through this exhibition there was an exploration of the intersection of desire and obligation, a conflict and a burden.

-2013

-The exhibition in 2013 was called feeding Cambodia at utterly art, Singapore.
-This exhibition took place in the newly-industrialized Cambodia which is also facing the fastest population and economic growth rate in Asia.
-The exhibition focused on the current state of the people and what they view as important, their desires, and other things they are influenced by.
-It grappled with the struggle between modern and traditional, past and future, and the old generation and new generation.